tomlyscan/inet/showcases/emulation/videostreaming3/doc/index.rst

 In reality, the real parts of the sender and receiver hosts are the same machine, as both use the protocol stack of the host OS:
 **TODO** even though logically they are different hosts (they can actaully be on different machines TODO)

-**TODO** schematic
+.. **TODO** schematic

 .. figure:: media/actualsetup.png
    :width: 50%
    :align: center

 We'll use a VLC instance in the sender host to stream a video file.
-The packets travel down the host os protocol stack and enter the simulation at the Ethernet interface.
+The packets created by VLC travel down the host os protocol stack and enter the simulation at the Ethernet interface.
 Then they traverse the simulated network, enter the receiver host's Ethernet interface, and are injected into the host os protocol stack, and travel up to another VLC instance which plays the video.

 The network for the simulation is the following: